TAH-QUANT: Effective Activation Quantization in Pipeline Parallelism over Slow Network: Abstract

 \section{Abstract}

-Decentralized training of large language models offers the opportunity to pool computational resources across geographically distributed participants but faces significant network communication bottlenecks, particularly in pipeline-parallel settings.
+Decentralized training of large language models offers the opportunity to pool computational resources across geographically distributed participants, but is often bottlenecked by network communication, particularly under pipeline parallel settings.
 While pipeline parallelism partitions model layers across devices to handle large-scale models, it necessitates frequent communication of intermediate activations, creating challenges when network bandwidth is limited.
-Existing activation compression methods, such as AQ-SGD, mitigate quantization-induced errors through error compensation but impose prohibitive memory overhead by requiring storage of previous activations.
-To address these issues, we introduce \sys (\underline{\textbf{T}}ile-wise \underline{\textbf{A}}daptive \underline{\textbf{H}}adamard \underline{\textbf{Quant}}ization), a novel activation quantization framework designed specifically for pipeline parallelism.
-Our approach integrates fine-grained tile-wise quantization for precise control, entropy-guided token-level adaptive bit allocation for optimal bit usage, and a Hadamard-based transform with pivot element swapping to effectively suppress quantization outliers.
-We further provide a theoretical analysis, proving that pipeline parallel training equipped with \sys maintains a convergence rate of $\mathcal{O}(1/\sqrt{T})$, matching that of vanilla stochastic gradient descent.
-Extensive experiments on diverse LLM tasks demonstrate that \sys achieves aggressive activation quantization (3-4 bits) ratio, which provides up to 4.3$\times$ end-to-end speedup without compromising training convergence, matches state-of-the-art methods, incurs no extra memory overhead, and generalizes well across different training scenarios.
+To address these issues, we propose \sys (\underline{\textbf{T}}ile-wise \underline{\textbf{A}}daptive \underline{\textbf{H}}adamard \underline{\textbf{Quant}}ization), a novel activation quantization framework for pipeline parallelism. \sys integrates fine-grained tile-wise quantization, entropy-guided tile-wise adaptive bit allocation for optimal bit usage, and a Hadamard-based transformation with pivot swapping to effectively suppress outliers.
+Compared with token-level allocation, the tile-wise allocator assigns precision at the granularity of small channel windows within each token, reducing quantization error under the same bit budget.
+We prove that pipeline parallel training equipped with \sys maintains a convergence rate of $\mathcal{O}(1/\sqrt{T})$, matching that of vanilla stochastic gradient descent.
+Extensive experiments demonstrate that \sys achieves an aggressive activation quantization ratio of 3--4 bits, providing up to $4.3\times$ throughput speedup over uncompressed FP32 and up to $1.33\times$ wall-clock speedup over AQ-SGD, while preserving training convergence, avoiding AQ-SGD's activation-cache overhead, and generalizing well across various training scenarios.